Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Conclusion

 Synthesis of stabilizer circuits from Clifford tableaus is a highly-explored field, and extensive work has been invested into tableau synthesis algorithms~\cite{Aaronson_2004, Dehaene_2003, maslov_2018, Bravyi_2021}.
 We adapted the algorithm from \citet{berg2021simple} to be architecture-aware using strategies from the RowCol algorithm for architecture-aware CNOT synthesis~\cite{Wu_2023}.

-As a proof of concept, we evaluate our algorithm against the existing state-of-the-art Clifford tableau synthesis algorithm in qiskit~\cite{Bravyi_2021} as well as the one implemented in stim~\cite{berg2021simple,Gidney_2021}.
+As a proof of concept, we evaluate our algorithm against the existing state-of-the-art Clifford tableau synthesis algorithms~\cite{Bravyi_2021,berg2021simple,maslov_2018,peham2023depthoptimal,Duncan_2020}.
 When targeting different IBM quantum computers, we demonstrate a significant reduction of CNOT gates for circuits with sufficient depth.
-Our experimental data shows an asymptotic upper bound on CNOT gates for input circuits with sufficient depth for all synthesis methods (also after transpiling the circuits from the baseline methods).
-However, that bound does not occur when directly transpiling the input circuits.
-Instead, the CNOT gate count increases linearly with input circuit size.
-Additionally, we executed the optimized circuits on real quantum devices available on the IBM quantum platform, demonstrating higher fidelity compared to circuits synthesized with the two methods we used as a baseline.
+Our experimental data shows an asymptotic upper bound on CNOT gates for input circuits with sufficient depth for all synthesis methods, where the circuits were routed using SABRE (Qiskit impl.)~\cite{li2019tackling} if the algorithm did not consider the connectivity constraints.